-Lily is derived from Lilith, who is a figure from original Hebrew texts, parts of which didn’t make it into the Christian Old Testament.
+I derive Lily from Lilith, who is a figure from original Hebrew texts, parts of which didn’t make it into the Christian Old Testament.
 One of those parts is the story of Lilith, who was Adam’s first wife, created from dust simultaneously with Adam, and his equal.
 Of this Adam was not fond.
 He complained to God that Lilith just wouldn’t obey, and the men determined to have a paternalistic society from that point onwards.
 So they dumped Lilith for Eve.

-Lilith was banished out of Eden, to the wild forest beyond, and she has been the wild woman of the forest ever since.
+Lilith was banished out of Eden to the wild forest beyond, and she has been the wild woman of the forest ever since.
 She unfairly has been thought to steal children like Hansel and Gretel, which is bad enough, but even worse she has been thought to sneak in through men’s windows at night to steal their semen, and without their willful participation.
-The men awaken after she has fled, dismayed to discover the evidence of her deed.
+The men awaken after she has fled, dismayed to discover the disgraceful evidence of her deed.
 She must have been a very bad girl, to play such tricks on innocent men.

 I’m no Lilith, that’s wishful thinking, though I am drawn to her original misbehaviors, her luscious wild life in the woods, and other fine strong qualities.
 I’ve had my moments, though, my resistant misbehaviors and my fine strong qualities.
 I’ve done pretty well, for a city woman and social being.